getpelican/pelican/docs/settings.rst

                           `feeds/all.atom.xml`
 `FEED_RSS`                relative url to output the rss feed.
 Default is
                           None (no rss)
+`JINJA_EXTENSIONS`        A list of any Jinja2 extensions you want to use.
-`KEEP_OUTPUT_DIRECTORY`   Keep the output directory and just update all the generated files.
+                          Default is no extensions (the empty list) `KEEP_OUTPUT_DIRECTORY`   Keep the output directory and just update all the generated files.
                           Default is to delete the output directory.
 `MARKUP`                  A list of available markup languages you want to use.